Eni: Legal problems

 The Central Energy Italian Gas Holding scandal in 2005 involved Eni and Gazprom.

 In 2009, the European Commission filed formal antitrust charges against Eni.
-The commission believes that Eni has conspired to keep competitors from using its gas pipelines.
+The commission believes Eni has conspired to keep competitors from using its gas pipelines.

-In 2009 again, according to the WikiLeaks cables, US ambassador Lanier told Washington that bribery allegations were made in Uganda by Eni which at the time was in competition for oil assets in the country against Tullow Oil.
+In 2009 again, according to leaked diplomatic cables, US ambassador Lanier told Washington that bribery allegations were made in Uganda by Eni which at the time was in competition for oil assets in the country against Tullow Oil.
 The bribes were taken by the newly appointed Ugandan prime minister, Amama Mbabazi.

 After corruption charges against the subsidiary Saipem, Eni's CFO Alessandro Bernini had to resign and the new CFO Massimo Mondazzi took over in December 2012.

 Eni and Royal Dutch Shell stood trial in Italy over allegations of corruption in the 2011 purchase of a big offshore oil field in Nigeria known as OPL 245.
 Eni and Shell reportedly paid $1.3 billion in bribes.
-On March 17, 2021, the Italian court of Milan fully acquitted Eni, its chief executive officer Claudio Descalzi and Royal Dutch Shell in the corruption trial for the Nigerian oil field OPL245.
-On July 19, 2022, the Attorney General waived the appeal before the Second Section of the Court of Appeal of Milan, making the acquittal sentences pronounced in March 2021 final.
+On 17 March 2021, the Italian court of Milan fully acquitted Eni, its chief executive officer Claudio Descalzi and Royal Dutch Shell in the corruption trial for the Nigerian oil field OPL245.
+The Nigerian government stated that it is "disappointed" by the Milan court's ruling and "will continue to hold those responsible for the OPL 245 fraud accountable."
+On 19 July 2022, the Attorney General waived the appeal before the Second Section of the Court of Appeal of Milan, making the acquittal sentences pronounced in March 2021 final.
+On October 8th, 2024, the deputy prosecutor Fabio De Pasquale and the public prosecutor Sergio Spadaro were sentenced by the Court of Brescia to 8 months in prison for the omission of evidence deemed favorable to the defendants, in the Eni - Nigeria trial.

 Sustainability

 In 2012, Eni was included in the Carbon Performance Leadership Index, which scores companies based on their commitment to transparency and environmental leadership.
 In the first half of 2014 Eni achieved the start-up of the Porto Torres green chemistry plant and the Venice biorefinery, with the aim to increase its production of bio and green energy.
 According to the 2017 Carbon Majors Report, which stores GHG emissions data on the largest company-related sources of all time, Eni accounted for 0.59% of global industrial greenhouse gas emissions from 1988 to 2015.
 In 2019, Eni was among the Top 10 companies by sustainability score in the World Business Council for Sustainable Development (WBCSD) rank.
 From 2020 to 2022, Eni is the first oil company with the most ambitious absolute emissions reduction target according to the report Absolute Impact 2022 by Carbon Tracker Initiative in accordance with the goals of the Paris agreement to significantly lower GHG emissions and increase the production of renewable energy.
-In 2021, Eni renewables business reached an installed capacity from renewable sources of 1,188 MW.
-In the same year, Eni achieved a reduction of its net Carbon Footprint Upstream by 26% compared to 2018.
+In September 2021, Eni joined together with the International Renewable Energy Agency (IRENA) in a three-year partnership to promote renewable energy.

 Corporate structure

 Board of directors

-The board of directors is comprised as follows as of May 2020:
+The board of directors is comprised as follows as of May 2023: